Amazon (company): Logistics

-Amazon directly employs people to work at its warehouses, bulk distribution centers, staffed "Amazon Hub Locker+" locations, and delivery stations where drivers pick up packages.
-As of December 2020, it is not hiring delivery drivers as employees.
+Amazon directly employs workers at its warehouses, bulk distribution centers, staffed Amazon Hub Locker+ locations, and delivery stations where drivers pick up packages.
+As of December 2020, it was not hiring delivery drivers as employees.

-Rakuten Intelligence estimated that in 2020 in the United States, the proportion of last-mile deliveries was 56% by Amazon's directly contracted services (mostly in urban areas), 30% by the United States Postal Service (mostly in rural areas), and 14% by UPS.
-In April 2021, Amazon reported to investors it had increased its in-house delivery capacity by 50% in the last 12 months (which included the first year of the COVID-19 pandemic in the United States).
+Rakuten Intelligence estimated that in 2020 in the US, the proportion of last-mile deliveries by Amazon's directly contracted services was 56% (mostly in urban areas), 30% by USPS (mostly in rural areas), and 14% by UPS.
+In April 2021, Amazon reported it had increased its in-house delivery capacity by 50% in the last 12 months (which included the first year of the COVID-19 pandemic in the US).

+Pickup points

+In addition to Amazon Lockers, Amazon staffed around 30 pickup points in the US and over 800 independent points in India.
+US locations had large sets of Amazon Lockers and an area for customers to make returns.
+The India locations were in existing retailers where customers wait for a store employee to retrieve their package.